Technology 7 min read

 Ecosystems: DeFi, NFTs, and Apps

 Ethereum hosts the largest decentralized finance ecosystem in the world.
-Over $50 billion in total value is locked in Ethereum-based protocols, according to DeFiLlama.
+As of May 2026, Ethereum holds roughly $45 billion in total value locked across its DeFi protocols, more than two-thirds of all on-chain TVL, according to DeFiLlama.
 The major lending protocols (Aave, Compound), the largest DEXes (Uniswap, Curve), and most stablecoins all live on Ethereum or its Layer 2s.

-Solana has grown a competitive NFT and consumer app ecosystem.
-Projects like Magic Eden and Jupiter exchange have real traction.
-Solana’s DeFi TVL is much smaller than Ethereum’s but has grown meaningfully.
+Solana has grown a competitive NFT, memecoin, and consumer app ecosystem.
+Projects like Magic Eden and Jupiter exchange have real traction, and Solana DEX volume routinely matches or exceeds Ethereum mainnet on busy days.
+Solana DeFi TVL sits in the high single-digit billions in 2026, much smaller than Ethereum’s but a meaningful share of the total market.

 If you’re looking to access DeFi protocols, Ethereum’s ecosystem is significantly more mature.
 If you’re building or using NFT-heavy consumer apps where speed and low fees matter, Solana is more competitive.